MobinZamanii/Applied-ML-for-Bioinformatics/README.md

-# Applied-ML-for-Bioinformatics
-Applied machine learning pipelines for real-world bioinformatics data, focusing on preprocessing, modeling, evaluation, and reproducible research.
+# Applied Machine Learning for Bioinformatics

+This repository contains end-to-end applied machine learning projects focused on biological and genomic datasets.

+The project follows a modular and reproducible structure.